Bifurcations and patterns in the Kuramoto model with inertia: A bimodal distribution

 and

-Here, $|J|$ denotes the cardinality of $J$. $U_{1,2}$ describe the evolution of the two macroscopic clusters of phaselocked oscillators.
-In \cite{MM22} it is shown that in the limit $n\to\infty$, $U_1$ and $U_2$ satisfy the following system of ODEs
+Here, $|J|$ denotes the cardinality of $J$. $U_{1,2}$ describe the evolution of the two macroscopic clusters of phase-locked oscillators.
+In \cite{MM21} it is shown that in the limit $n\to\infty$, $U_1$ and $U_2$ satisfy the following system of ODEs

 From this, we derive an ODE for $X=U_2-U_1$

 A standard calculation shows that $(\arcsin\left(\frac{2\mu}{K},0\right)$ and $\left(\pi-\arcsin\left(\frac{2\mu}{K} \right), 0\right)$ are two equilibria of \eqref{eqn-X}.
 Furthermore, the former is stable for $K>0$ and the latter is stable for $K<0$.